-The key to successfully managing EPI is first about implementing the recommended EPI 4-prong protocol (Enzymes, Diet, Antibiotics (if needed) and B12 (if needed) .... second, making adjustments if needed so that the EPI protocol best serves your individual EPI pet.
-Perhaps the most important thing to know is that over 95% of dogs diagnosed with EPI will live long, happy lives, by following this protocol.
-However, in trying to explain “when, how and what” adjustments to make it can be very confusing to someone just learning about EPI.
-So, at the urging of one of our wonderful epi4dogs members, Johnny (thank you Johnny!), we have put this EPI Quick Guide together in hopes that when first embarking on the EPI journey, this might make it easier to understand.
+The key to successfully managing EPI is first about implementing the recommended EPI 4-prong protocol (Enzymes, Diet, B12 if needed, Treatment for SID if needed) and second, making adjustments if needed so that the EPI protocol best serves your individual EPI pet.
+Perhaps the most important thing to know is that over 95+% of dogs diagnosed with EPI will live long, happy lives, by following this protocol.
+The Epi4dogs EPI Quick Guide explains "how, what and when" to manage the many variables of EPI.
+We hope you find this EPI Quick Guide useful and easy to understand.

 1. ENZYMES: Use porcine pancreatin enzymes only.
 Use with every meal.
 No treats.
 Excessive heat (130F degrees and above destroys these enzymes, cold inhibits enzymatic activity.
 There are different types of porcine enzymes which will require different application techniques.
 Please read the Enzyme page for a list of different enzymes.
 Please read the DIET page to understand the application and interaction of different enzymes with food.
 Cost savings generic powder enzymes are available at: http://www.enzymediane.com/ ...OR.... to read about EPI expenses please read the Expense page.